laguna03/holbertonschool-low_level_programming/hello_world/README.md

-1-Writing a script that compiles but does not link (gcc -c $CFILE) 2-Script to generate assembly code and save it in an output (gcc -S $CFILE) 3-Script that compiles a file to output a name "cisfun" into the file "$CFILE" (gcc $CFILE -o cisfun) 4 Program to print a sentence not using the printf but the puts ( see 4-puts.c for example) 5-
+1-Writing a script that compiles but does not link (gcc -c $CFILE) 2-Script to generate assembly code and save it in an output (gcc -S $CFILE) 3-Script that compiles a file to output a name "cisfun" into the file "$CFILE" (gcc $CFILE -o cisfun) 4-Program to write a sentence not using the printf but the puts ( see 4-puts.c for example) 5-Program to write a sentence using the printf not the puts (see 5-printf.c for example) 6-
-6-
 7-